AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-11-28-subtle-web-accessibility-issues/index.md

 ![Pseudocode written using the Carbon web app, to illustrate how inaccessible this approach is.](./images/carbon.png)

-But obviously, this isn't accessible—your alt text can't be the code itself because of special characters, and you rarely even have control over alt text on these platforms to begin with.
+But this isn't accessible—your alt text can't be the code itself because of special characters, and you rarely even have control over alt text on these platforms to begin with.
 It's especially egregious if you're using one of these screenshots in a tutorial, where readers will be keen on copying and pasting your code.
 Congratulations—you've now forced both your sighted and blind users to type things out by hand in an excruciating test of patience.

 Instead, you should use normal fenced code blocks if the platform supports them, even if it's without syntax highlighting.
 If, on the other hand, you're sharing code on social media like Twitter, consider posting an image of your code along with a link to a plaintext copy (e.g., as a [GitHub gist](https://gist.github.com/)).
 That way, everyone can read and use your code the way that works best for them.